vidboda/nenufaar/README.md

 ##Options

 *	-h,  --help	Shows this help text

-*	-dcov, --downsample_to_coverage   GATK option default 1000 - selects the variant caller, HaplotypeCaller if dcov <= 1000, or UnifiedGenotyper
+*	-dcov, --downsample_to_coverage	GATK option default 1000 - selects the variant caller, HaplotypeCaller if dcov <= 1000, or UnifiedGenotyper - DEPRECATED IN THIS VERSION

 *	-a, --annotator	Name of annotator: cava (output to textfile), annovar (output to both text and vcf file), vep and snpeff (both output to VCF), default no annotation

+*	-f, --filter	Combined with annovar only, filters out variants with MAF > 1% in ExAC, ESP or 1KG, true/false, default false.
+Warning: does not produce the annotated VCF, only tab delimited file.

 *	-g, --genome	Version of genome (assembly), either hg19 or hg38, default hg19

 *	-c, --caller	Chooses which variant caller to use: ug: UnifiedGenotyper or hc, HaplotypeCaller default hc

-*	-np, --noplatypus Disables Platypus variant calling - Default behaviour is GATK variant calling, then Platypus and VCF merging using GATK CombineVariants
+*	-up, --use_platypus	Platypus variant calling - Default behaviour is GATK variant calling, then Platypus and VCF merging using GATK CombineVariants, true/false, default true

-*	-hsm, --hsmetrics Boolean true,false: Asks for Picard HsMetrics calculation: necessitates a Picard.intervals.list (target picard file) file at the root of the run folder, default false - can also take a baits interval file named Picard.baits.intervals.list
+*	-hsm, --hsmetrics	Boolean true,false: Asks for Picard CollectHsMetrics calculation: necessitates a Picard.intervals.list (target picard file) file at the root of the run folder, default false - can also take a baits interval file named Picard.baits.intervals.list

-*	-p, --protocol	Protocol used to select sequences: capture/amplicon, default capture (mark duplicates)
+*	-p, --protocol	Protocol used to select sequences: capture/amplicon/wgs, default capture

 *	-b, --bam_only	Only generates BAM files